 Ready for a before/after of the room?
-Remember this is from quite a few years back but I'm still so proud of how our fabric headboard turned out.
+Remember this is from quite a few years back, but I'm still so proud of how our fabric headboard turned out.

-Bedroom without a cushion headboard:
+Bedroom without a fabric headboard:

-Bedroom with a cushion headboard:
+Bedroom with a cheap DIY headboard:

 Hope you all feel inspired to get creative with resources, time and energy in your bedroom.
 Even though we don't have this headboard any longer (we passed it on to my sister), I can still feel good about this project and be inspired to tackle something similar for the cabin!